tbreslein/capturedlambda/src/pages/posts/the-state-of-programming-in-physics.md

 Learning how to use the command line rarely takes longer than a day or two.

 And this knowledge will pay off.
-You will save yourselve a lot of your most precious ressource, which is time.
+You will save yourself a lot of your most precious resource, which is time.